The Ancient Town of Panauti and its Heritage

 The Tulanarayan Temple, a dome style temple dedicated to Lord Naryana also known as Lord Vishnu is in the eastern side of the Indreshwar temple.
 There is an immense idol of Lord Vishnu carved in black stone inside the temple.

 A 15th century inscription written on a gold plate mentions that King Jaya Singh donated gold equal to his body weight for the temple’s development.
 Another notable temple is the 18th century Brahmayani temple by the river which is dedicated to mother goddess Brahmayani.
-Infront of it is the Triveni (the series of steps leading down to river).
+Infront of it is the Triveni ghat (the series of steps leading down to river).

 Birthplace of Namo Buddha

 One day during a jungle trip, he encountered a weak mother tigress who was unable to feed her 5 young cubs.
-He felt sorry for the poor and sacrificed himself in order to feed the starving tigress and her new born cubs.
-This act of and sacrifice elevated the royal prince to the status of Buddha.
+He felt sorry for the poor animals and sacrificed himself in order to feed the starving tigress and her new born cubs.
+This act of compassion and sacrifice elevated the royal prince to the status of Buddha.

 The Palace Ruins and the Jatras of Panauti

-Very little archaeological has been done in the ruins of the Royal Palace of Panauti.
+Very little archaeological study has been done in the ruins of the Royal Palace of Panauti.
 An ancient well, old coins and stone taps were discovered during the excavation.

 It was supposedly a huge palace with various courtyards and a temple of the goddess Taleju which is a prominent feature of all the royal palaces in Nepal.
 You can see squares inside which are the foundations where the palace and the temple used to stand.